platformsh/platformsh-docs/docs/src/define-routes/cache.md

 ### Conditional requests

 Conditional requests using `If-Modified-Since` and `If-None-Match` are both supported.
-Our web server doesn't honor the `Pragma` request header.
+The web server doesn't honor the `Pragma` request header.

 ### Cache revalidation